Abiotic Factor |OT| - Weird Science (Half-Life as a 6 player co-op crafting survival game, free on PS+ Extra and GP)

 If this is a survival game, does that mean I have to worry about eating and drinking all the time?

 Thanks to a large number of sandbox settings, you can make Abiotic Factor as easy or as challenging as you want.
-You can raise, lower, or disable all sorts of settings in the game before you create a new game.
-That includes how long it takes before you're hungry, thirsty, tired, etc.
+You can raise, lower, or disable all sorts of settings, which includes how long it takes before you're hungry, thirsty, tired, etc.

 How punishing is this game on default settings?
 I know survival games can be pretty difficult.